-School district to allow teachers and staff to carry weapons
+Ohio school district allows teachers, staff to carry weapons

-HAMILTON, Ohio (AP) — A school board at a southwest Ohio district where a student shot and wounded two classmates have voted to allow teachers and staff to carry weapons.
+HAMILTON, Ohio (AP) — A school board at a southwest Ohio district where a student shot and wounded two classmates has voted to allow teachers and staff to carry weapons.

 WLWT-TV reports the Madison Local School District board voted unanimously Tuesday to allow employees to “defend and protect students.”